List of Neighbours characters introduced in 2022

 Neighbours is an Australian television soap opera.
 It was first broadcast on 18 March 1985 and airs on digital channel 10 Peach.
 The following is a list of characters that first appear in the show in 2022, by order of first appearance.
 All characters are introduced by the show's executive producer Jason Herbison.
 The 2022 season of Neighbours began airing from 3 January, following the first Christmas transmission break since 2018, and ran until the series concluded its initial run on 28 July 2022.
 Zara Selwyn was introduced in the first episode of the season, and Freya Wozniak and Sadie Rodwell made their debuts three weeks later.
 Kiri Durant made her first appearance in March, while Montana Marcel, Corey Smythe Jones and Harriet Wallace first appeared in April.
 Asher Nesmith arrived in May.
-Sian Caton, Alana Greyson, Estelle Petrides, and Sam Young made their debuts in June, while Byron Stone appeared in July.
+Sian Caton, Alana Greyson, Estelle Petrides, and Sam Young made their debuts in June, while Byron Stone appeared in July, just before the 2022 Neighbours finale.

 From 7 January until 26 July, episodes aired on Channel 5 in the UK before their Australian broadcast.
 Dates below refer to the Australian broadcast, unless otherwise specified.